 Taxation on the best dividend shares UK investors own

-Special dividends also form part of your income.
-However, there is another way of owning high yield UK stocks without being taxed – and that is if they are held in a Stocks and Shares ISA.
+There is another way of owning high yield UK stocks without being taxed – and that is if they are held in a Stocks and Shares ISA.

 Stocks and shares (Investment) ISAs

+Don’t put all your money in one sector, industry, or stock.
+Also, consider mixing dividend stocks with growth stocks or value stocks, mutual funds, and ETFs for a balanced portfolio.
 The best dividend stocks UK investors can have in their Stocks and Shares ISAs can earn significantly more, but there is an element of risk.

+Although Stocks and Shares ISAs may be riskier, you can mitigate it by evaluating how risk-averse you are.
+If you can’t tolerate any risk whatsoever, go down the saving rather than investing route.
 If you are prepared to accept some element of risk, you must then decide how much, and you can select from a range of different risk investment portfolios.

 Also, don’t forget that UK dividends are tax-free as long as the dividend income falls within your personal allowance and dividend allowance, including any special dividends in your end-of-year dividend total.